Deaths Abroad & International Repatriation of Deceased

 This specialist Repatriation Company, it's what they do, has contacts in most countries in the world and usually their charges are far less than a Local Funeral Directors.

 More complicated cases of Repatriating a Deceased from one country to another, that does not involve the United Kingdom, are frequently undertaken.
-These cases organised between Mears International and their international based partners.
-With Mears International being the contact for the client, removing any uncertainty from the family or Assistance Company.
+These cases organised between Mears Repatriation and their international based partners.
+With Mears Repatriation being the contact for the client, removing any uncertainty from the family or Assistance Company.

 In addition fixed rate freight charges have already been negotiated with most main Airlines.